AbleHealth/team/engineering/principles-and-practices.md

 In keeping with `insiting on extreme visibility` and `trust and empower` we seek to review code all the time through pair programming and (less often) through pull requests.
 - You always have your pair or the team to help you, and you should seek to help out others on the team when they’re stuck.
 - If you need to work on an idea alone, go for it.
 When you’re done exploring, bring back the resulting idea, not the code, back to the team/your partner.
 - Pairing is tiring but satisfying: most people can’t pair for more than five or six hours a day.
-I recommend taking a 5 minute break for every 45-50 minute session of work, and a 15 minute break for every three sessions.
+We recommend taking a 5 minute break for every 45-50 minute session of work, and a 15 minute break for every three sessions.
 Pomodoro One is a great, free timer to remind you and your pair to take breaks at set intervals.
 If you or your pair want a break, take it and resume when you’re both ready.

 ### Tests are more important than code
 - Tests give us confidence that any change we make doesn’t break something else, even if it’s "unrelated"